OlegAlexander/lakos/README.md

                                (defaults to "!**")

 -c, --node-color=<lavender>    Any X11 or hex color.
+                               Gradients are possible with a : separator.
+                               For example, #e0e0f9:#c2c2f4
                                (defaults to "lavender")

+    --font=<Calibri>           Any Pango-Cairo font.
+                               (defaults to "Calibri")

 -l, --layout=<TB>              Graph layout direction.
 AKA "rankdir" in Graphviz.